developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/glossary/index.md

 See Android Enterprise.

 ### `BundleTools.java`
 Java source code (file) developed by Zebra Technologies that converts JSON Managed Configuration objects into bundles and used to perform device-configuration actions.
-[Download BundleTools]().
+[Download BundleTools]()(<<`GITHUB LINK TO COME`).

 ### DA
 See Device Administrator.